Jorge Soler Player Props: Marlins vs. Diamondbacks

-Jorge Soler -- 2-for-4 with a double, a home run and an RBI in his most recent game -- will be in action for the Miami Marlins versus the Arizona Diamondbacks, with Madison Bumgarner on the hill, on April 14 at 6:40 PM ET.
+Jorge Soler -- 0-for-2 in his last game -- will be in action for the Miami Marlins versus the Arizona Diamondbacks, with Zac Gallen on the hill, on April 16 at 1:40 PM ET.

-In his most recent appearance, he racked up two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Phillies.
+He had a hitless showing in his previous game (0-for-2) against the Diamondbacks.

 Jorge Soler Game Info & Props vs. the Diamondbacks